prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware.md

 A smart contract is computer code that is built into the blockchain network that computers execute.
 Once the code is executed, the ledger is updated.

-[Ameer Rosic](https://www.youtube.com/channel/UCaPSoa3hoxgouMd8YdlUwXQ) uses if this than that logic to explain smart contracts.
+[Ameer Rosic](https://www.youtube.com/channel/UCaPSoa3hoxgouMd8YdlUwXQ) uses 'if this than that' logic to explain smart contracts.
 If we create a code online on the blockchain, and someone puts money into the contract, the next action will be executed.
 This may be a digital contract being sent to somebody's email, for example.
 This trigger may execute something else, so on and so on.

 He uses a vending machine as a real life example.
 You input the code B6 into the vending machine.
 The vending machine takes this code, and then executes the code.
 The candy bar labled B6 is then dispensed.